Every child deserves a permanent, loving and stable home for life.

 In both instances, the carer becomes the legal guardian for the child and must be able to independently co-ordinate a positive and ongoing relationship with the child’s extended family.

-To become the legal guardian the carer/s need/s to demonstrate an established, positive relationship with the child or young person and display a willingness and ability to independently manage the child or young person’s care.
+To become the legal guardian, the carer must demonstrate an established, positive relationship with the child or young person and display a willingness and ability to independently manage the child or young person’s care.
 Guardianship is a realistic and achievable option providing greater permanency and stability for the child or young person to live in a nurturing and safe home.

-As a guardian you have the full care and legal responsibility for the child/young person including making independent decisions about his/her health, education and managing contact with family and significant people.
+As a guardian, you have the full care and legal responsibility for the child/young person including making independent decisions about their health, education and managing contact with family and significant people.

 Due to the permanency of an Adoption Order, identifying it as being in the best interests of the child or young person is paramount.

 The act of adoption creates new families.
 Taking the time to understand the relationships and unique dynamics of the birth family is essential.
-Openness in adoption is about so much more than the mutually agreed contact between adoptive families and birth families.
+Openness in adoption is about so much more than the mutually agreed time spent together between adoptive families and birth families.
 Openness is the way we start and conduct conversations with our families.
-Openness is an attitude that CatholicCare will support you to develop with birth families during your journey to becoming the legal parent/s.
+Openness is an attitude that CatholicCare will support you to develop with birth families during your journey.

 Please contact us now on 4944 7711 or complete the form below.